Who Started the Iran-Israel War? Timeline and Evidence

 - June 22, 2025: The United States entered the campaign directly with strikes on Iranian nuclear facilities including Fordow, Natanz, and Isfahan, according to CFR's tracker (CFR).

-- June 24, 2025: A US-announced ceasefire framework was reported in this phase of fighting, though analysts warned it remained fragile (CFR, Wikipedia).
+- June 24, 2025: A US-announced ceasefire framework was reported in this phase of fighting, though analysts warned it remained fragile (CFR, BBC).

 Why People Disagree on "Who Started It"